|George Hague, banker,

 The CBA today

-Today, the Canadian Bankers Association works on behalf of 63 domestic banks, foreign bank subsidiaries and foreign bank branches operating in Canada and their 280,000 employees and it continues to provide governments and others with a centralized contact to all banks on matters relating to banking in Canada.
-The CBA advocates for effective public policies that contribute to a sound, successful banking system that benefits Canadians and Canada's economy.
+Today, the Canadian Bankers Association is the voice of more than 60 domestic and foreign banks operating in Canada and their 280,000 employees and it continues to provide governments and others with a centralized contact to all banks on matters relating to banking in Canada.
+The CBA advocates for public policies that contribute to a sound, thriving banking system to ensure Canadians can succeed in their financial goals.

 The Association promotes financial literacy to help Canadians make informed financial decisions and sponsors two financial literacy seminar programs: Your Money Students and Your Money Seniors.